Effective 9/12/2023 Visitation will be open

-- Inmates will receive only non-contact visits during the first three days of incarceration.
+- Inmates will receive only non-contact visits until they complete the classification process.
 This is for classification purposes.
 The visits are during regular visitation hours.

-- Inmates being disciplined or under administrative segregation may be restricted to non-contact visits.
-The visits are only on Wednesdays, Thursdays, and Fridays at 7:30 AM.
+- Inmates on discipline, segregation, medical/mental heath or those restricted to non-contact visits are only on Tuesdays, and Thursdays at 7:30 AM.

 Identification of Visitors:

 - All visitors must present proper identification upon arrival for a visit.